[Last Updated: 2023/09/15]

 You can see that the indicated figures appear as superscripts rather than as regular figures.

-The below image displays the result if tables are not constructed correctly in InDesign
+The below image displays the result if tables are not constructed correctly in InDesign.

 Best Practice for Tagging

 When tagging the report, there are 2 types of tagging that will be carried out.
-There is tagging of the primary financial statements and there is TextBlock tagging of the notes.
+There is tagging of the primary financial statements and there is Textblock tagging of the notes.
 They are slightly different in how they are carried out.

 Tagging Primary Financial Statements